 But in the meantime, I wanted to give you some language that you can use when you *are* saddling up to the table and sending something over to your client.
 I’ve found that oftentimes, this is the hardest part for people!
 So here’s what I usually say:

-Housekeeping Items Before Kick Off
+Housekeeping Items Required for Kick Off

 Loved our call this morning!

-I wanted to give you the heads up that I’ll be sending over a couple of documents today that require your John Hancock in order to get started.
+I’ll be sending over a couple of documents today that require your John Hancock in order to get started.
 We’ve got our standard client services agreement, a statement of work that accompanies that, and finally, your first invoice.
 (See?
 I told you this was going to be fun.)

 Let me know if you have any questions about any of the above.
 Happy to walk you through it if you’d like!